-Kidnapping, torture, detention and harassment are just some of the threats a journalist faces on a daily basis – simply for doing their jobs.
+Kidnapping, torture, detention and harassment are just some of the threats some journalists face on a daily basis – simply for doing their jobs.
 In the past 15 years alone, over 1,500 journalists have been killed around the world – killings of which nine out of ten go under the radar and unpunished.

 Yesterday, Nov.
 2, 2022, was the tenth International Day to End Impunity for Crimes against Journalists, marking almost a decade of global effort to safeguard media workers risking everything for their profession, as well as the freedom of expression they represent.